 On a visit to Venice last year, several performances gave new meaning (for me) to the common perception of Venice as an important musical destination.
 There seemed to be performances of classical music all over the place, in both secular venues and at the many churches that have been given over to musical events.
 It would be hard to come to Venice without having some list or selection of musical performances worth attending.

-The performance was charming, excellently sung, and because we were sitting so close to the stage, it was easy to see just how much fun the entire cast was having.
+No solemnity or reflections outside my remit as a writer: I wanted to write with a smile, with a light touch.
+And I believe that Donizetti and Felice Romani want you to enjoy yourself this evening.
+They want each of us to be accompanied by a love – lost or longed for; seated alongside or betrayed.
+And you may well think about what you don’t have in life, but only for the duration of a “furtive tear” – not a moment longer.The performance was charming, excellently sung, and because we were sitting so close to the stage, it was easy to see just how much fun the entire cast was having.
 The chorus – big, it seemed to me for the rather limited stage of La Fenice – was absolutely unconstrained and sang with such robust enthusiasm that we thought they would bring down the theatre’s beautiful ceiling.
 And, surprising to me, as I’ve not often experienced this in European opera houses, the entire audience was on its feet when the curtain calls began.
 With the main curtain full open, we saw not only the leading artists but the chorus itself, all joining hands and rushing to the front of the stage over and over and over (in fact we were a little worried – not really – because if the members of the chorus could have leapt over the several open orchestra rows between them and us, they would have ended up in our laps).
 Everyone was laughing and cheering and having such a good time that it was clear to anyone in the house – opera fan or not – that everyone in the cast was thrilled to have performed for us and extremely satisfied – as were we – that they had performed so well.